-Here is an example of a book with two authors.
-Just as we did in our in-text citation example above, for the reference page citation it is important to keep the authors in the same order as how they appear on the book:
+Book with Two Authors.
+As we noted earlier when discussing the in-text citation example with two authors, it also is important to keep the authors in the same order in the reference page citation as how they appear on the book:

 Dues, M., & Brown, M. (2004).
 Boxing Plato's shadow: An introduction to the study of human communication.
-Boston: McGraw-Hill.
+McGraw-Hill.

-Once again the author's last name is followed by a comma and one or two initials.
+Once again, the author's last name is followed by a comma and one or two initials.
 A comma and an ampersand (&) separate the two authors.
 The second author's name is in the exact same format as the first author: last name followed by a comma and the initial(s).
 It is important to remember not to spell out first or middle names in any kind of citation.
-The year again directly follows the authors (which is the case for every kind of citation in APA format).
+The year again directly follows the authors (which is always the case for every kind of citation in APA format).
 Because this is a book, the title is italicized and only the first word and the proper noun, "Plato" are capitalized.
-Again, the last elements are the city and publisher.
+Again, the last element is the publisher.
+Each element has a period after it.

-Here is an example of a book in an edition other than the first.
+Book in an Edition Other Than the First.
 This is a useful format to know, as most of your textbooks specify a particular edition number:

-Wood, A. F., & Smith, M. J. (2005).
-Online communication: Linking technology, culture, and identity (2nd ed.).
-Mahwah, NJ: Lawrence Erlbaum Associates.
+West, R., & Turner, L.H.
+(2018).
+Introducing communication theory: Analysis and application (6th ed.).
+McGraw-Hill.

 The authors appear in the same format as before, followed by the year of publication.
 The book title, as always, is italicized with only the first word (and the first word after the colon) being capitalized.
 The main difference is that in this case, the edition number appears in parentheses right after the book title, and it is followed by a period.
 This is because the edition number is part of the "sentence" in which the book title appears.
-Again, the last elements are the city and publisher.
+Again, the last element is the publisher.

-Sometimes you will come across an edited book in which each chapter was written by different people.
-In this case, you may be using material from only one of the chapters, and it will be important to specify that.
+Chapter in an Edited Book.
+Sometimes you will come across a book in which each chapter was written by different authors, and the people listed on the cover are the editors rather than authors of the book.
+In this case, you will cite the particular chapter(s) from which you are using content.
 Here is the format for a chapter in an edited book:

 Cegala, D. J., & Broz, S. L. (2003).
 Provider and patient communication skills training.
-In T.

-Thompson, A. M. Dorsey, K. I. Miller, & R. Parrott (Eds.), Handbook of health communication (pp. 95-120).
-Mahwah, NJ: Lawrence Erlbaum.
+In T. Thompson, A. M. Dorsey, K. I. Miller, & R. Parrott (Eds.), Handbook of health communication (pp. 95-120).
+Lawrence Erlbaum.